nmlgc/ReC98/CONTRIBUTING.md

   * These options can only be used "at the beginning" of a translation unit – before the first non-preprocessor and non-comment C language token.
 Any other `#pragma option` settings should also be put there.

+  * `#pragma codeseg` will still be necessary if a translation unit emits code into more than one segment.
+In that case, use `#pragma option -zC` and `#pragma option -zP` for the first segment and group, and `#pragma codeseg` for the second and later ones.

 ## Decompilation